-Cuba is an island nation that speaks to the imagination.
-Every year millions of tourists flock to the Caribbean destination to enjoy its many beaches, to hike its diverse national parks or even just to get a taste of Havana city culture.
-Due to the communist political system, Cuba offers travellers a completely different feel as compared to other Caribbean island destinations.
+Cuba is a country that speaks to the imagination.
+Every year millions of tourists flock to this Caribbean destination to enjoy its many beaches, to hike its diverse national parks or even just to get a taste of Havana city culture.
+Due to the communist political system, Cuba offers travellers a completely different feel compared to other Caribbean islands.

-Among other things, the archipelago is renowned for its (Havanna) sigars and colourful classic cars.
-Continue to read this page for more on Cuban culture, history and sight seeing in Cuba.
+Among other things, the archipelago is renowned for its cigars and colourful classic cars.
+Read more about the Cuban culture, history and attractions.

 Facts and figures